 Abstract

 Text classification is the most fundamental task for text mining.
-The performance of the text classification determines the accuracy of the text processing application.
-Many text classification algorithms have been presented in previous literatures, such as KNN, Naïve Bayes, Support Vector Machine and some improved algorithm based on them.
-But now the performance of these algorithms is unstable in big data environment.
-The performance of these algorithms depends on the data set and does not have self-learning function according to the data.
+Text classification performance determines the accuracy of text processing applications.
+Many text classification algorithms have been presented in previous literatures, such as KNN, Naïve Bayes, Support Vector Machine, and some improved algorithms based on these three.
+However, these algorithms perform unstably in the current big data environment.
+The performance of these algorithms depends on the data set and they do not have self-learning functions.
 This paper proposes an effective approach for text classification.
-The three points of the approach are extracting the key words of category (KWC) of labeled texts based on TF-IDF approach, classifying unlabeled text by the relevancy of category and unlabeled text, improving the performance of approach by updating the KWC in the process of classification.
+The three points of the approach are extracting the key words of category (KWC) of labeled texts based on the TF-IDF approach, classifying unlabeled text by the relevancy of category and unlabeled text, improving the performance of the approach by updating the KWC in the process of classification.
 Experiments compare the three of most popular methods (KNN, Naïve Bayes, Support Vector Machine) and the new approach on three benchmark corpuses (bbc,Reuters-21578,20 Newsgroups Data).
-Empirical results show that the new approach can improve the accuracy of text classification to 90%, even reach 95% when the data volume is big enough.
-Although for big data processing, the training time of this method may increase, but the classifying time declines to one tenth than other algorithms.
+Empirical results show that the new approach can improve the accuracy of text classification to reach 90% and even up to 95% when the data volume is large enough.
+Although for big data processing, the training time for this method may increase, the classification time declines to one tenth of that of other algorithms.
 It is valuable in practical application that the KWC in the new approach can be updated automatically to ensure the efficiency of classification.

 Index Terms

-Text classification; KNN text classification ; TF-IDF; Cosine Similarity;
+Text classification; KNN text classification ; TF-IDF; Cosine Similarity

 1 INTRODUCTION

 Text classification is the most important part of grouping documents into different categories or classes.
-With the advent of the era of big data，the requirement for reliable automatic text classification has increased.
-Text classification techniques are used, for example, to classify news stories, to find interesting information on the Web, and to guide a user search through hypertext.
+With the advent of the era of big data, the requirements for reliable automatic text classification have increased.
+Text classification techniques are used, for example, to classify news stories, to find interesting information on the web, and to guide a user search through hypertext.

 Three kinds of algorithms have frequently been used for text categorization.
-They are KNN, SVM and Naive Bayesian.
-These three methods are commonly used algorithms of data mining field, and often applied to text categorization.
-These three methods have obvious advantages in the respective application fields.
-People present some improved algorithm based on these three methods in some special classification requirements.
+They are KNN, SVM, and Naïve Bayesian.
+These three methods are commonly used algorithms in the data mining field and often applied to text categorization.
+These three methods have obvious advantages in their respective application fields.
+People present some improved algorithm based on these three methods with some special classification requirements.

 The first kind of algorithm is KNN.
-The k-nearest neighbor approach has been well used in the literature, and shown to be a powerful nonparametric technique for density estimation and classification [19].
-KNN algorithm is easy to understand.
-This algorithm decided the category of the text according to getting the statistics of k nearest neighbors.
-KNN method is easy to understand, is also very easy to implement, is very accurate, is not sensitive to outliers.
-Many researchers proposed improved method based on KNN method, such as An improved K-nearest-neighbor algorithm for text categorization [2], Using KNN model for automatic text categorization [3], A simple KNN algorithm for text categorization [4], Two-level hierarchical combination method for text classification [5], Text categorization based on k-nearest neighbor approach for web site classification [6], FSKNN multi-label text categorization based on fuzzy similarity and k nearest neighbors [7], text categorization using weight adjusted k-nearest neighbor classification [8].But their computational complexity is higher, is not suitable for large-scale data classification problem.Knn algorithms do not have the mechanism to automatically enhance the efficiency of the classification in the classification process.
-So KNN algorithm can not be applied in the field of big data.
+The k-nearest neighbor approach has been well used in the literature and shown to be a powerful nonparametric technique for density estimation and classification [19].
+The KNN algorithm is easy to understand.
+This algorithm determines the category of a text according to the statistics about the k-nearest neighbors.
+The KNN method is easy to understand.
+It is also very easy to implement, very accurate, and not sensitive to outliers.
+Many researchers have proposed improved methods based on the KNN method, such as an improved k-nearest-neighbor algorithm for text categorization [2], the use of the KNN model for automatic text categorization [3], a simple KNN algorithm for text categorization [4], a two-level hierarchical combination method for text classification [5], text categorization based on k-nearest neighbor approach for web site classification [6], FSKNN multi-label text categorization based on fuzzy similarity and k-nearest neighbors [7], and text categorization using weight-adjusted k-nearest neighbor classification [8].
+However, their computational complexity is high, and they are not suitable for large-scale data classification problems.
+KNN algorithms do not have the mechanisms required to automatically enhance the efficiency of the classification process during the classification process.
+Therefore, the KNN algorithm can not be applied in the field of big data.